janbiedermann/prescient/README.md

 - install nq, probably something like `apt install nq`
 - install VirtualBox
 - install unzip
+- install sshpass
 - configure a user for running the virtual machines
 - ensure the git server(s) can access the executing host and login via ssh and manage the virtual machines
+- Port 2222 must be free, will be used

 ### Virtual Machines on the Executing Hosts

+#### Windows

+- configure the first network interface as NAT
+- install VirtualBox Guest Utilities
+- the vm users home directory must be in C:/Users/

+#### Linux

+- configure the first network interface as NAT
-- install OS according to your requirements
+- install VirtualBox Guest Utilities
-- on *nixish vms, the vm users home directory must be in /home/ and bash must be available at /bin/bash
+- the vm users home directory must be in /home/
+- bash must be available at /bin/bash
+- unzip must be available at /usr/bin/unzip

+#### BSD and others

+- configure the first network interface as NAT
+- install and configure sshd, make sure the host user can login
-- on Windows vms, the vm users home directory must be in C:/Users/
+- the vm users home directory must be in /home/
+- bash must be available at /bin/bash
+- unzip must be available at /usr/bin/unzip

 ### Git server(s)